 Our Next Generation platform has several chart types on offer including the popular line, bar (OHLC) and candlestick charts.
 The best chart for you depends on how you like your information displayed and your trading level.
 You can find out more from our video on different chart types and their best uses.

 Line charts are the simplest type of charts in financial markets.
 There is no high or low point specified, unlike bar and candlestick charts, and they are instead based on lines drawn directly between closing prices.
-This chart type is commonly utilised in reports and presentations to show general price movements, however they often lack granular information when compared to other trading chart options.
+This chart type is commonly utilised in reports and presentations to show general price movements, however they often lack granular information, such as chart patterns when compared to other trading chart options.

 Bar charts or OHLC charts (open high low close chart), unlike line charts show both the opening and closing price, as well as the highs and lows for the specified period.
 As opposed to a line, the data is more in depth and uses a single vertical bar.
 The top of the bar represents the highest price achieved for the specified time frame and the bottom of the bar the lowest price.
 Additionally, a horizontal bar extends to the left of the bar which denotes the opening price and a short horizontal bar to the right which signifies the closing price.
 The direction of a trade can be seen from the colour of the bar.
 A green bar indicates that the closing price was higher than the open, however red indicates that the opening price was higher than the close.